 What Are Chia Seeds (And Why They’re Great)

 Chia seeds are tiny black or white seeds from the Salvia hispanica plant, which is part of the mint family.
-Originally grown in Central America, they’ve been used for centuries as a source of energy, and for good reason.
+Originally grown in Central America, they’ve been used for centuries as a source of energy, hydration and nutrients.

 When soaked, chia seeds absorb liquid and form a gel-like texture, making them perfect for puddings and smoothies.
 But beyond texture, they pack a nutritional punch: